GoogleCloudDataproc/initialization-actions/solr/README.md

 ## Important notes

-* This script installs Solr as a service on every node in the cluster.
+* This script installs Solr as a service only on master nodes in the cluster.
+* In HA clusters Solr starts in SolrCloud mode.